treyescan/dynamic-aoi-toolkit/README.md

 **_Usage:_**

-1. Make sure all output files from script 1 and 2 are saved in one folder
+1. Make sure all output files from script 1 and 2 are saved in one folder.
-1. Run the command above, replacing `data/testvideo` with the path to your output folder
+1. Run the command above, replacing `data/testvideo` with the path to your output folder.
 1. The files will be concatenated to a single file (`combined_data/dataset.csv`).
-The console will show you the path of this file
+The console will show you the path of this file.

 ### 3. AOI Overlay